c5c86a/licp/LinkedDesign/README.md

 Metadata management for data integration and associated standardization activities for the project http://www.linkeddesign.eu/

-The owl file have been edited with Protege.
+The owl files have been edited with Protege.

 Future work:
   * Saving files in Turtle format to simplify diff.